Blue-Matter/openMSE/content/faq/_index.en.md

 {{< faq "Can I model multiple stocks and fleets?" >}}
 Yes.
 The standard `openMSE` model is a single-sex, single-fleet model (i.e, models all fleets in aggregate and assumes females and males are identical).

-The `multiMSE` function provides the option to model multiple stocks and fleets, and test fleet-specific management procedures.
+The [`multiMSE`](/features-multimse/) feature provides the option to model multiple stocks and fleets, and test fleet-specific management procedures.

-More information on `multiMSE` features will be added soon.
-[Bug us](/contact) if this is a feature you are interested in and you cannot find the information you need.
 {{</ faq >}}

 {{< faq "Can I use growth models other than von Bertalanffy function?" >}}